sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter4/resource_management.md

 ```

 Compared with rule and condition of the right router, the rule and condition of the left router is relatively simple.
-The condition function `ep_rule_condition2` selectes reserved memories with `ENTANGLED` state and fidelity lower than
+The condition function `ep_rule_condition2` selectes reserved memories in the `ENTANGLED` state and fidelity lower than
 the target fidelity.
-The action function `ep_rule_action2` assigns the selected memory to a `BBPSSW` protocol for
+The action function `ep_rule_action2` assigns the selected memory to a `BBPSSW` protocol
-waiting selection from the request function.
+awaiting selection from the request function.

 ```python
 def ep_rule_condition2(memory_info: "MemoryInfo", manager: "MemoryManager",